 Even though we all love our friends unconditionally, we can still recognize their strengths and weaknesses.
 As the host of Friendsgiving, you’ll have to try your best to ensure everyone can contribute in a way that plays on their strengths.
 Sign-up sheets are a great way to start the meal planning process, but you should also feel free to take charge and assign certain things to specific friends.

 If you have friends who are known to show up late to events, they shouldn’t be in charge of bringing appetizers or other foods that you need to get the party started.
 Instead, you can play it safe and ask them to bring a dessert.
+For even flakier friends, you can ask them to bring nonessential items like extra flavors of soda so that they can still feel involved with the group planning, but the party won’t suffer much if they forget.

 If you have friends who don’t like cooking, aren’t great at it, or are too busy, you can assign them something easier to bring.
 Wine or store-bought goodies like bread or cupcakes are always nice options.